Skip to content

 Your AI agent has never seen the output of its own code

-We use Claude Code intensely for frontend work but it is practically a blind collaborator.
-It writes JSX, Tailwind classes, animation configs with fluency.
-But it has never seen the output of its own code.
-It cannot evaluate whether the result is beautiful, balanced, or even visually coherent.
+We use Claude Code hard for frontend work but it is a blind collaborator.
+It writes JSX, Tailwind, animation configs with fluency.
+It has never seen the output of its own code.
+It cannot tell if the result is beautiful or balanced.

 Based on conversations from early 2026 about AI coding agents, design tools, and bridging the gap between terminal-based AI and visual editing.